srcorweb/ai-asssist/README.md

 1. Go to the **Settings Page** and select the **DeepSeek** tab.
 2. Input your DeepSeek API Key.
-3. Choose DeepSeek models from the **Text Model** dropdown list.
+3. Choose DeepSeek models from the **Chat Model** dropdown list.
 Currently, the following DeepSeek models are supported:
     - `DeepSeek-V3`
     - `DeepSeek-R1`